2026 Legislative Priorities

 - Long-term fiscal sustainability and public safety outcomes

-- Crime victims, incarcerated and formerly incarcerated, and the families of both need to be prioritized.
+- Prioritize the voices of crime victims, incarcerated and formerly incarcerated, and the families of both.

-Given the state’s budget situation, Oregon should prioritize improving public and community safety outcomes for people in custody, DOC staff and victims alike.
+Oregon should prioritize solutions that improve public and community safety outcomes for people in custody, DOC staff and victims alike.

 Keep Families Together